QR vs. RFID, which is better?

 However, if you’re making a movie and you want to track your expensive equipment, props, and costumes, it might be better to invest in RFID tags because faster, more efficient updates from a larger distance mean that it’s cheaper to purchase RFID tags and scanners than risk losing your favourite camera.

 The answer, therefore, is think about if what you’re doing can be done with QR tags.
 If it can’t, think about if it can be done with passive RFID tags.
-If it can’t, think about if it can be done with active RFID tags.
-Then, when you’ve thought about this, invest accordingly!
-You don’t even have to right now, as itemit works with both QR and RFID tags and so you can future proof your business with the best asset management possible.
+If it can’t, think about if it can be done with active RFID tags. itemit works with both QR and RFID tags, so you can use both and future proof your business with the best asset management possible.